podaac/the-coding-club/notebooks/dask_with_cloud/ancillary/generalized_parallelization/readme.md

-# Ancillary notebooks, scripts, and results for general_parallelization.ipynb
+# Ancillary notebooks, scripts, and results for `general_parallelization.ipynb`

 **Author**: Dean Henze

-This directory contains ancillary notebooks, scripts, and results for the general_parallelization.ipynb notebook.
-This primarily includes an anaylsis to compare the performance of several AWS EC2 instance types running the code from the notebook.
+This directory contains ancillary notebooks, scripts, and results for the `general_parallelization.ipynb` notebook.
+This primarily includes an analysis to compare the performance of several AWS EC2 instance types running the code from the notebook.

 ## Performance/Cost Assessment of EC2 Types Using Dask

-**Background**

-The ability to perform scientific analyses on increasingly large data sets (comprised of either large data files, many data files, or both) is a key target of computing in the cloud, since the necessary computing resources can be utilized by anyone.
-In AWS, EC2 instances characteristics relevant to parallel computing include:
-* Number of CPU cores
-* Threads (or vCPUs) per core
-* Memory per vCPU (perhaps more relevant than total memory, for parallel computing?)

-The goal of this analysis is to assess performance and cost differences between EC2 instances which vary these characteristics.

-**Computation and Dataset**

-The computation is a coarsening of the MUR SST data product (https://doi.org/10.5067/GHGMR-4FJ04) from 0.01 degree to 1 degree resolution, an example shown below.
+**Background for the EC2 performance/cost assessment using Dask**

+The computation in `general_parallelization.ipynb` coarsens a MUR SST data product (https://doi.org/10.5067/GHGMR-4FJ04) from 0.01 degree to 1 degree resolution.
+An example is shown in the below figure.
+The notebook presents a toy example of processing 10 files but the goal ultimately is to process 100, 1000, 10,000 files.
+For these larger number of files, computation time and cost become more consequential.
+The goal of this small assessment is to compare computation times and costs of several EC2 instance types, in order to provide guidance to users in their own computations.

+AWS offers hundreds of EC2 instance types, which vary in aspects such as number of processors (vCPU's), memory per processor, and processor type.
+AWS groups these EC2 types into several general use cases such as "general-purpose", "compute-optimized", "memory-optimized", and "accelerated-computing" (while all of these classes have instances of comparable processor numbers, the classes differ in memory per processor and processor type).
+For this analysis, an EC2 instance was taken from each of these use-cases: a small instance from the "general purpose" case as a control, and larger instances from the other three case types.
+The code from `general_parallelization.ipynb` was adapted to an exectuable .py script and run on the EC2 instances for 10, 100, and 1000 files.
+Computation times are output by the .py script, and costs are derived using computation times and AWS Linux on-demand pricing per hour (pricing table included here).

 ![example_figure](./example_downscaling.png)